GreptimeTeam/greptimedb/README.md

 ## What is GreptimeDB

-GreptimeDB is an open-source time-series database with special focus on scalability, analytical capabilities and efficiency.
-It's designed to work on infrastructure of cloud era, and benefits from its elasticity and commodity storage.
+GreptimeDB is an open-source time-series database with a special focus on scalability, analytical capabilities and efficiency.
+It's designed to work on infrastructure of the cloud era, and urers benefit from its elasticity and commodity storage.

-The core developers of GreptimeDB have been building time-series data platform for years.
+Our core developers have been building time-series data platform for years.
 Based on their best-practices, GreptimeDB is born to give you:

-- A standalone binary that scales to highly-available distributed cluster, with transparent experience from user's perspective
+- A standalone binary that scales to highly-available distributed cluster, with transparent experience from users' perspective/provide users with transparency/provide a transparent experience for users/transparent to users from all perspectives
-- Columnar data layout optimised for time-series, compacted, compressed, stored on various storage backends
+- Optimized columnar layout for handling time-series data; compacted, compressed, stored on various storage backends
 - Flexible index options, tackling high cardinality issues down
-- Distributed parallel query execution, leveraging elastic computing resource
+- Distributed, parallel query execution, leveraging elastic computing resource
 - Native SQL, and Python scripting for advanced analytical scenarios
 - Widely adopted database protocols and APIs
 - Extensible table engine architecture for extensive workloads